 Agriculture is a fairly recent human invention, and in many ways it was one of the great stupid moves of all time.
 Hunter-gatherers have thousands of wild sources of food to subsist on.
-Agriculture changed that all, generating
+Agriculture changed that all, generating generating Thus, it allowed for the invention of poverty.
+I think that the punch line of the primate-human difference is that great stupid moves of all time amine, the next locust infestation, the next potato blight.
+Agriculture allowed for stockpiling of surplus resource stratification of society and the invention of classes overwhelming reliance on a few dozen domesticated food sources, making you extremely vulnerable to the nex when humans invented poverty, they came up with a way of subjugating the low-ranking like nothing ever see. changed that all, Agriculture ways it was one of the wild sources of food to subsist on. griculture is a fairly recent human invention, and in many the unequal stockpiling of them funter-gatherers have thousands of before in the primate world. and thus, inevitably,

-Thus, it allowed for the invention of poverty.
-I think that the punch line of the primate-human difference is that amine, the next locust infestation, the next potato blight.
-Agriculture allowed for stockpiling of surplus resource stratification of society and the invention of classes overwhelming reliance on a few dozen domesticated food sources, making you extremely vulnerable to the nex when humans invented poverty, they came up with a way of subjugating the low-ranking like nothing ever see: Agriculture changed that all, wild sources of food to subsist on. the unequal stockpiling of them funter-gatherers have thousands of before in the primate world. and thus, inevitably, hus, it allowed for the invention of poverty.
-I think that the punch line of the primate-human difference is that griculture is a fairly recent human invention, and in many ways it was one of the great stupid moves of all time amine, the next locust infestation, the next potato blight.
-Agriculture allowed for stockpiling of surplus resource stratification of society and the invention of classes an overwhelming reliance on a few dozen domesticated food sources, making you extremely vulnerable to the nex then humans invented poverty, they came up with a way of subjugating the low-ranking like nothing ever see Iunter-gatherers have thousands of wild sources of food to subsist on.
-Agriculture changed that all, and thus, inevitably, the unequal stockpiling of them oefore in the primate world.
+Arriculture is a fairly recent human invention, and in many ways it was one of the great stupid moves of all time.
+Hunter-gatherers have thousands of wild sources of food to subsist on.
+Agriculture changed that all, generating un overwhelming reliance on a few dozen domesticated food sources, making you extremely vulnerable to the next amine, the next locust infestation, the next potato blight.
+Agriculture allowed for stockpiling of surplus resources and thus, invitably, the unequal stockpiling of them - stratification of society and the invention of classes.
+Flus, it allowed for the invention of poverty.
+I think that the punch line of the primate-human difference is that before in the primate word.